Tamoxifen vs. Aromatase Inhibitors – How do they work?

 Estrogen and progesterone are both hormones that travel in the blood to tell other parts of the body how to function.
 In women, estrogen and progesterone are the vital sex hormones that regulate menstrual cycles and play an important role in pregnancy.

 In breast cancer, these hormones have a very different function.
 Once they have made contact with cancer cells, they stimulate them to grow.
 This discovery has led to a whole new category of treatment called hormone therapy.
-Carry on reading to find out what they are and how they work!
+Keep reading to find out what they are and how they work!

 What do these hormones have to do with breast cancer?